Albania Itinerary: Complete 2-Week Road Trip Albania Itinerary: Complete 2-Week Road Trip

 Is Albania Safe?

 There is some dispute about whether Albania is safe, and its communist history has slightly tarnished its reputation.
 However, in our personal experience, it’s very safe.
 The locals are warm, friendly people who are always eager to help, and the towns feel very safe and inviting.
-We walked around with our phones and cameras the entire time, zero issues!
+We walked around with our phones and cameras the entire time with zero issues!
 Albania truly has our hearts.

 safe albania travel itinerary